willnorris/imageproxy/README.md

 Reloading the [codercat URL][] will still return an error message.

-You can specify multiple hosts as a comma separated list to either flag, or prefix a host value with `*.` to allow or deny all sub-domains as well.
+You can specify multiple hosts as a comma separated list to either flag, or prefix a host value with `*.` to allow or deny all sub-domains.
+You can also specify a netblock in CIDR notation (`127.0.0.0/8`) -- this is useful for blocking reserved ranges like `127.0.0.0/8`, `192.168.0.0/16`, etc.

-If a host matches both an allowed an a denied host, the request will be denied.
+If a host matches both an allowed a denied host, the request will be denied.

 ### Allowed Content-Type List ###